rdilweb/docs/docs/libraries/intutils.md

 # Python Library `intutils`

 `intutils` is a small library for manipulating integers.
-If you have any functions that deal with integers, *please* feel free to add them.
+If you have any helpful functions that deal with integers, *please* feel free to add them.

 ## Installation